ldev100/NLP_Studies/README.md

-# EPNI: Empirical Probabilistic Noise Injection for Clinical Noise Detection in Brazilian Portuguese

-This repository contains the code, synthetic corpus, and trained models for the paper *"Empirical Probabilistic Noise Injection for Clinical Noise Detection in Brazilian Portuguese"*, submitted to BRACIS 2026.

 ## Overview

 The EPNI framework transforms clean synthetic clinical narratives into realistic noisy text calibrated by real-world noise distributions.
 The framework operates in three stages: